Machine Learning Engineer

 Working at Rowden

 We are committed to building a flexible, inclusive, and enabling company.
-Our aim is to create a diverse team of talented people with unique skills, experience and backgrounds, so please apply and come as you are.
-We support flexible, hybrid working – average three days in the office per week – and welcome discussions about flexibility, part‑time work or workplace adjustments.
+Our aim is to create a diverse team of talented people with unique skills, experience, and backgrounds, so please apply and come as you are!

-Rowden is a Disability Confident and Committed company and actively encourages people with disabilities and health conditions to apply.
-Please let us know your requirements early on so we can make the recruitment process and experience as easy as possible.
+Rowden is a Disability Confident Committed company, and we actively encourage people with disabilities and health conditions to apply for our roles.
+Please let us know your requirements early on so that we can make sure you have everything you need up front to help make the recruitment process and experience as easy as possible.

 #J-18808-Ljbffr